Background pattern

 The usual dose is 3 mg per kilogram of body weight.

-Psoriatic Arthritis, Ankylosing Spondylitis (Bechterew's Disease), Psoriasis, Ulcerative Colitis, and Crohn's Disease
+Psoriatic Arthritis, Ankylosing Spondylitis (Bechterew's disease), Psoriasis, Ulcerative Colitis, and Crohn's Disease

 The usual dose is 5 mg per kilogram of body weight.

-How Zessly will be administered
+How Zessly will be administered to you

-• Your doctor or nurse will prepare the medication for infusion.
+• Your doctor or nurse will prepare the medicine for infusion.

-How much Zessly will be administered
+How much Zessly will be administered to you

 Other doses

-Every6to8weeks, depending on your disease
+Every 6 to 8 weeks, depending on your disease

 Use in children and adolescents